 Virtually every Salesforce Admin will kick off their day by logging into their CRM.
 They will carefully review status reports to determine whether the platform is encountering any technical issues that may impact productivity.
-If it is, then the Salesforce Admin will need to work on resolving those problems as soon as they arrive at the office.
+If it is, the Salesforce Admin will need to resolve those problems as soon as they arrive at the office.

 Next on the docket is a slate of meetings.
 Depending on the size of the company and several other factors, the Salesforce Admin may meet with the team and manager separately.
 Conversely, if they work for a relatively small organization, this small group gathering will likely include all relevant parties.

 At the outset of the meeting, participants will recap what projects they worked on during the previous day.
 They may discuss the estimated completion time for each project and outline any barriers that might prevent them from meeting their set deadline.

 If the team has just wrapped up a major project, this morning’s meeting may not be as involved unless they are already planning the next project.

 One of the most important responsibilities of a Salesforce Admin involves managing the platform’s reports and dashboards.
 These tools allow the Salesforce Admin to convert essential business data into visual representations, such as tables, graphs, and charts.